jhrcook/academic-kickstart/content/authors/admin/_index.md

 My primary interest is in understanding the tissue-specific behaviors of oncogenes in cancers.

 In my free time, I enjoy learning about programming and computer science - my current project is working on [comparing AI/ML summarization methods on scientific publications](https://github.com/jhrcook/sci-article-summarization).
-Off the computer, my hobbies include running and exercising and caring for my plants.
+Off the computer, my hobbies include running, exercising, caring for my plants, and baking bread.